Counselling and Support Services for the Pregnancy Advisory Service

 Post-termination support

 Following a termination, women can experience a variety of emotions and feelings, some of which may appear contradictory.
-Although you may have chosen to have a termination, it can sometimes be a confusing and painful emotional experience afterwards.
+Although you may have chosen to have a termination of pregnancy, it can sometimes be a confusing and painful emotional experience afterwards.
 You may feel relieved but also quite sad.

 Sometimes there are feelings of loss but these normally decrease with time.
 It is important to remember that all women are different and there is no standard amount of time that it takes for a woman to put her termination experience behind her.

-After your termination, you may want to talk to someone who will listen and understand and it is often easier to talk to someone disconnected from what has happened rather than friends or family.
+After your termination of pregnancy, you may want to talk to someone who will listen and understand and it is often easier to talk to someone disconnected from what has happened rather than friends or family.
 If this is so, then our counsellors may help.

 The Counselling Service offers short-term counselling to support women before, during and following the termination.
 Your counsellor will listen to you with respect and without judging you.
 They will not offer you instructions or solutions.
 They will offer you time, space and use their professional skills to help you explore your thoughts and feelings so that you can deal with the problems you are facing now.
 Counselling may help you through a difficult time and enable you to manage again.